Proofing

 These two terms get mixed up constantly, so here is the difference:

-Think of it this way: bulk fermentation builds the foundation.
+Bulk fermentation builds the foundation.
 Proofing inflates the finished structure.
 You can have a perfect bulk and still ruin your bread by proofing incorrectly.

-Proofing speed depends almost entirely on temperature and the amount of yeast or starter activity in the dough:
+Proofing speed depends almost entirely on temperature and the amount of yeast or sourdough starter activity in the dough:

 Warmer temperatures speed things up, but there is a ceiling.
 Above 30°C (86°F), yeast becomes stressed, off-flavors develop, and the dough can over-proof quickly.
 The sweet spot for most bread is 24-27°C (75-80°F).

-If your kitchen is cold in winter, turn on your oven light and place the dough inside the closed oven.
-The light alone raises the temperature to about 27-29°C (80-84°F) — a perfect proofing environment.
-Some bakers place a pan of hot water on a lower rack to add humidity, which keeps the dough surface from drying out.
+If your kitchen is cold in winter, your oven is the best proofing box you already own.
+Turn on the oven light and place the dough inside the closed oven.
+The light alone raises the temperature to about 27-29°C (80-84°F), which is right in the ideal range for proofing bread dough.

 The poke test is the most reliable way to check if your dough is proofed and ready for the oven.
 Lightly flour your fingertip and press about 1 cm into the surface of the dough: